 Drayage services are used by shippers every single day to move their freight along the supply chain.
-Shipments often have to travel hundreds, if not thousands, of miles, using multiple modes of transportation.
+Shipments often have to travel thousands of miles, using multiple modes of transportation.
 Drayage helps move that freight between different legs of the journey to keep a shipment moving.
 So what is drayage service and — more specifically — how can it help facilitate the shipping process?

 Our guide below will help you understand the full extent of drayage services and how choosing a trusted carrier to handle your shipment can benefit your business.

 Drayage service is an essential aspect of the shipping process that involves moving goods over short distances by ground transport.
-This process is used as a connecting shipment for an overall longer haul.
+This process is used to connect shipments for an overall longer haul.

 One important thing to note is drayage isn’t a single, long-haul truckload.
-There is not a designated amount of miles freight has to travel on the truck to be considered drayage.
+There is no set distance freight has to travel on the truck to be considered drayage.
 Rather, the concept is based on being a supplementary or connecting freight shipment to support an overall longer haul.

-In other words, the best way to approach the concept of drayage is by thinking of it as a small part of a larger goal.
+In other words, the best way to approach the concept of drayage is by thinking of it as a small part of intermodal shipping.
 On its own, it might not seem to accomplish very much.
 But it is invaluable to the overall shipment of freight as a whole.

-Drayage transport service comes in different varieties and with distinct nuances important to the overall scheme.
-Before diving into the distinctions, they all roughly meet the same goal, even if the mechanics may be different.
+Drayage transportation service comes in different varieties and nuances important to the overall scheme.
+While distinct, they all roughly meet the same goal, even if the mechanics may be different.

-Drayage trucking can actually work both ways as well.
-If you’re exporting goods out of the U.S., drayage might be used for the final miles of the journey to the port as well.
-This is pier drayage, which is also the phrase used to describe the other side of the short trip from the port to the next juncture.
+Drayage trucking can actually work whether goods are on their way in or out.
+If you’re exporting goods out of the U.S., drayage might be used for the final miles of the journey to the port.
+This is pier drayage, which is also the phrase used to describe the other side of the short trip from the ocean port to the next juncture.

 For more information on how drayage shipments work after freight arrives at a shipping port, check out our article on port drayage.

-Drayage service is not a misnomer.
-In fact, more and more it’s being offered as a standalone service.
-However, logistics companies, for the most part, will treat it as an add-on service or as a service as part of an overall shipment or supply chain movement.
+Drayage service is being offered more and more as a standalone service.
+However, many logistics companies will treat it as an add-on service to an overall shipment or supply chain movement.

 Below, is a table showing the top U.S. ports of entry in terms of total number of Twenty-foot Equivalent Units (TEU’s) to pass through each port.